TERMS AND CONDITIONS

 If we are also providing surface transportation to you, other conditions may apply to such surface transportation.
 Such conditions are available from us upon request.

-You are responsible for obtaining all required travel documents and visas and for complying with all laws, regulations, orders, demands and travel requirements of countries to be flown from, into, or through which you transit.
+You are responsible for obtaining all required travel and health documents, visas and permissions for complying with all laws, regulations, orders, demands and travel requirements of countries to be flown from, into, or through which you transit.

 14.1.1 We shall not be liable for the consequences to any passenger resulting from his or her failure to obtain such documents or visas or to comply with such laws regulations, orders, demands, requirements, rules or instructions.